No Upcoming Events (other than writing)

 A dance craze of the 1960s, cheating in Sport, the new Cork bainisteoirí and Amateur by Thomas Page McBee

-My essay ‘Five Moments in Sport’ is published by The Stinging Fly magazine.
+My essay ‘Five Moments in Sport’ was published by The Stinging Fly magazine.

 Writing in the issue by David Means, Anne Carson, Doireann Ní Ghríofa, Ian Maleney, Martina Evans, John Kelly and many other wonderful writers.